Minda/Minda/README.md

 - [Twitter](https://twitter.com/MindaMyers)
 - [Instagram](https://www.instagram.com/minda.myers/)

+⚡ Fun fact: I've started more than 30 unique paintings, but I find solving Leetcode Hard's easier than finishing any of my paintings. \
+My artwork is viewable on [Instagram](https://www.instagram.com/minda.myers/).

+---

 👥 Professional Activities
 * Author for the Towards Data Science publication on Medium.com
 * A regular participant in hackathons in the San Francisco Bay Area